hjsuh94/score_po/README.md

 where θ are policy parameters, r is the reward, and p is the perturbed empirical distribution of data that encourages rollout trajectories to stay close to data.

+### Score-Guided Planning (SGP)

+Our codebase supports general feedback policy optimization, but examples mainly evolve around open-loop planning.
+This is a special case of uncertainty-penalized optimal control where the policy is parametrized as an open-loop sequence of inputs.

 ---

 ### How to Run